A revision to the law of succession: increased self-determination regarding your estate

 Currently, a large proportion of what you leave behind necessarily goes to your family when you die because the law sometimes dictates high compulsory portions.
 In the first message to the Federal Assembly, the Federal Council advised reducing the compulsory portion inherited by children.
 Children currently receive three-quarters of the legal inheritance entitlement, but the recommendation is for this entitlement to halve.
 The parents of the deceased will lose their inheritance entitlements altogether.
 However, the compulsory portion of the inheritance for spouses and registered partners will remain at half of the statutory share of inheritance.

 Couples who are neither married nor living in a registered partnership – also known as de facto life partners – have no claim to inheritance under the current law and this will not change.
 De facto life partners must continue to actively manage the devolution of their estate to ensure that their partner is a beneficiary.
+Under the new inheritance, however, the freely disposable portion is now half of the estate instead of a quarter previously.
 The new inheritance law is only intended to create a legal support claim in cases of hardship.
 However, the Federal Council advises that this should only apply if the de facto life partner is in financial hardship after the death of their partner.
 Overall, the new succession law would lead to a higher freely disposable portion and thus more freedom for testators.
 As a result, testators would be able to leave more of their estate to a specific beneficiary, such as de facto life partners or children from previous marriages.

 Existing wills and inheritance contracts remain valid, which may lead to sensitive issues in individual cases; particularly where certain phrases in the estate planning suggest that the testator would have mandated differently as a result of the revision to the law.
 The revision being discussed offers the opportunity to reconsider – and, with majority approval – adapt existing estate planning.